About Us

 Meet the Team

-Rooted began with two moms who simply wanted to leave their children—and their community—stronger than they found it.
-What started as an adaptive dance class quickly grew into a movement that integrates the arts, mental health services, and the Gospel to reach children and families across West Alabama.
+Rooted began with two moms who simply wanted to leave their children and their community stronger than they found it.
+What started as an adaptive dance class grew into a movement that weaves together the arts, therapeutic learning, and community.
+Our classes are backed by evidence-based theory and research informed practice.

-We met as colleagues at The University of Alabama, often dreaming of a world where every child—regardless of ability or circumstance—could truly thrive.
-Together, we founded Rooted to help build that world: a more accessible, equitable, and compassionate community that fills the gaps our systems often leave behind.
+We met as colleagues at The University of Alabama, dreaming of a world where every child could thrive.
+So we built one, filling the gaps our systems too often leave behind.

-At Rooted, we believe every child deserves access to creativity, connection, and the transformative love of Jesus.
-We’re not afraid to ask hard questions, challenge the status quo, and design meaningful programs that nurture growth from the inside out.
+We believe every child deserves access to creativity, connection, and transformative love.
+We're not afraid to ask hard questions, challenge the status quo, and design programs that nurture growth from the inside out.

 • Founder